 In August 2007, Sentinel Management Group, Inc. ('Sentinel'), a futures commission merchant that managed customer segregated funds for the Company, filed for bankruptcy.
 Shortly before Sentinel filed for bankruptcy, Sentinel sold securities to Citadel Equity Fund, Ltd. The US Bankruptcy Court ordered funds from the sale to Citadel Equity Fund, Ltd be distributed to certain Sentinel customers.
 The Company received its pro rata share of in total USD 52,755,815.
-On or about 15 September 2008, the bankruptcy trustee filed an adversary proceeding against all of the recipients of the court-ordered distribution of funds from the Citadel Equity Fund, Ltd sale, including the Company, claiming the repayment of the amounts received.
+On or about 15 September 2008, the bankruptcy trustee filed an adversary proceeding against all of the recipients of the court-ordered distribution of funde from the Citadel Equity Fund.
+Ltd cale, including the Company, claiming the distribution of funds from the Citadel Equity Fund, Ltd sale, including the Company, claiming the repayment of the amounts received.
 The complaint also includes a claim for other monies the Company received shortly before Sentinel filed for bankruptcy.
 This regards an amount of USD 4,000,399 and a claim for pre-judgement interest which could range from USD 443,000 to USD 9,720,000.